Complete puppy buying guide

 | Poodle (any size) | $1,500–3,500 |

-Prices in the UK, Canada, and Australia look different.
+Prices in the UK, Canada, and Australia don't always match these US ranges.
 French Bulldogs usually cost more in the UK.
 German Shepherds can cost less in Europe.

 The price isn’t the cost

 What you pay for the puppy is just the start.
 The first year adds another $2,500–3,500 for a medium dog.
 That covers vaccinations, food, training, vet visits, and supplies.
-Big breeds and flat-faced breeds (like Frenchies and Bulldogs) often need extra medical care.
+Big breeds and flat-faced breeds (short-snouted breeds like Frenchies and Bulldogs, prone to breathing and heat-sensitivity problems) often need extra medical care.
 Budget for the full first year, not just the puppy.ASPCA: Cutting Pet Care Costs

 Coming soon: prices broken down by breed, based on real Petmeetly listings.